defold/doc/docs/en/manuals/factory.md

 : (optional) The world rotation of the new game object.
 This should be a `quat`.

 `[properties]`
-: (optiona) A Lua table with any script property values to initiate the game object with.
+: (optional) A Lua table with any script property values to initiate the game object with.
 See the [Script property manual](/manuals/script-properties) for information on script properties.

 `[scale]`
 : (optional) The scale of the spawned game object.
 The scale can be expressed as a `number` (greater than 0) which specifies uniform scaling along all axis.
 You can also provide a `vector3` where each component specifies scaling along the corresponding axis.